wuzhongdehua/sequelize-temporalize/README.md

 ### IMPORTANT

-If you use `destroy` methods it is very important that you either:

-1. Use `paranoid: true` on all models you plan to use destroy on OR
+If you use `destroy` or `restore` methods it is very important that you use `paranoid: true` on all models you plan to use destroy/restore on, to ensure that copies of the data exist in the DB to be copied into the history table.
-2. Use `individualHooks: true` on all destroy commands.

-It is best to use `paranoid: true` because that means it will give the most accurate time at which the element was destroyed.

 ### Notes